 Once he installs the app, his purchase cycle starts all over again.
 So your brand basically gets a do-over, a second chance to provide value.
 This time though, you want to make sure the user doesn’t uninstall.

 To help you understand why the user left in the first place, you will need his app-usage and website-visit data.
 So make sure your app records data that is useful to help optimize the user experience.

-When documenting a push notification strategy, you must include retargeting to bring back uninstallers into the fold.
+When documenting a strategy, you must include retargeting to bring back uninstallers into the fold.

-Push Notification Mistake #7: Sending wrong messages that might provoke users
+Mistake #7: Sending wrong notification messages that might provoke users

 Often marketers forget that it’s about the overall quality of the relationship; each and every message you send affects the relationship.

 Say, you sent a discount coupon and the customer bought the product.
 If the customer sees the same discount again, he is very likely to perceive it as spam.
 That’s -1 for your brand.